-This item by TDS Co-Editor William Galston is crossposted from The New Republic.
+This item by TDS Co-Editor William Galston is crossposted from The New Republic, where it was published on February 4, 2010.

 Our political debates, our public discourse—on current economic and domestic issues—too often bear little or no relation to the actual problems the United States faces.